After Hours til Dawn Tour: 2025

 For the 2025 concerts, the tour had fully evolved into a stadium spectacle emphasizing scale and immersion.
 Productions featured dramatic set extensions, enhanced lighting rigs, and seamless visual transitions tying together older and newer material.
 Shows often began with the Weeknd masked, peeling it off at climactic points in the performance to highlight the contrast between persona and artist.
 In some concerts, the removal carried symbolic weight, underscored by gestures and declarations of identity onstage.
 The staging embraced maximalism: sweeping runways into the crowd, large LED arrays, choreographed theatrical cues, dynamic costume contrasts, pyrotechnics, and carefully timed reveal moments combined performance, narrative, and visual artistry into a cinematic experience.

 Commercial performance

 Boxscore

 The tour surpassed million in gross sales and sold more than one million tickets in its first leg across North America.
 According to Variety, the tour generated over $350 million in gross sales by July 2023.
 In August 2025, Billboard reported the After Hours til Dawn Tour had grossed $635.5 million in revenue and sold 5.1 million tickets since its 2022 launch, becoming the biggest R&B tour in history, beating previous record holders Beyoncé (Renaissance World Tour, 2023) and Bruno Mars (24K Magic World Tour, 2017–2018).
 By November 2025, the tour had grossed billion with approximately 7.55 million tickets sold, becoming the highest-earning tour by a male solo artist.

+In their year-end report for 2025, Billboard recognized the tour as the fourth-best tour of the year.
+Similarly, Pollstar named the tour as the sixth-most lucrative tour of 2025, with an average gross of million based on 42 reported shows.
+In June 2026, Billboard reported that concerts held that year had exceeded three million attendees and generated million in ticket sales.